 #4: Xanthan Gum

-Xanthan gum is also a soluble fiber which means your body does not break it down; it simply ushers it out after it binds to water and slowly moves along your digestive tract.
+Xanthan gum is also a soluble fiber.
+This means your body doesn’t break it down, but simply ushers it out after it binds to water and slowly moves along your digestive tract.

 #5: Homemade Frosting

-You know this type of frosting and icing is loaded with sugar and artificial chemicals, flavors and preservatives.
+Keeping away from store-bought frosting is key when it comes to baking any keto cake recipe.
+Store-bought frosting and icing is loaded with sugar and artificial chemicals, flavors, and preservatives.

 The four most popular homemade keto frostings are:

-- Cream cheese frosting, which you can make with organic cream cheese since it’s loaded with high-quality fats and protein.
+- Cream cheese frosting, which you can make with organic cream cheese.

-- Buttercream frosting, which lets you add more grass-fed butter to your life.
+- Buttercream frosting, a great way to add more grass-fed butter to your meal plan.

-- Whipped topping, which is made with heavy whipping cream, keto sweetener and a bit of vanilla extract.
+- Whipped topping, which is made with heavy cream, a keto sweetener (like Swerve), and a bit of vanilla extract.

-- Glaze.
-Just mix your sugar substitute with liquid and flavor (like almond extract or fresh lemon) to drizzle over your keto cakes.
+- Glaze, which you can make by mixing your sugar substitute with liquid and natural flavoring (like almond extract or fresh lemon) and drizzle over your keto cakes.